 Part of belonging to a regulatory college means accountability to the public.
 The College of Naturopaths of Ontario takes seriously all concerns and complaints that are brought forward.
 Anyone – patients, family members, work colleagues, employers, etc. – can contact the College if they want to raise an issue about a naturopathic doctor's conduct or practice.

-One way the College of Naturopaths of Ontario (CONO) protects the public is by investigating complaints about the practice of its member NDs.
-That occurs through the Inquiries, Complaints and Reports Committee (ICRC).
+One way the College of Naturopaths of Ontario (CONO) protects the public is by investigating complaints about the practice of its members.
+That occurs through the Inquiry, Complaints and Reports Committee (ICRC).